 By Lisa from One Epic Road Trip

-This Legend is thought to date back as far as the reign of King Charles II from 1630 and has continued with the reigning British Monarchies ever since.
+This Legend is thought to date back as far as the reign of King Charles II in 1630 and has continued with the reigning British Monarchies ever since.

 If you visit the Tower of London, you’ll see one or two of the seven famous ravens wandering the grounds.
 These magnificent birds only respond to the Raven Master and are looked after like they were royalty.